apache/druid/docs/design/router.md

 ### HTTP endpoints

-For a list of API endpoints supported by the Router, see [Router API](../api-reference/api-reference.md#router).
+For a list of API endpoints supported by the Router, see [Legacy metadata API reference](../api-reference/legacy-metadata-api.md#datasource-information).

 ### Running